pachecowillians/functional-programming/README.md

 # Functional programming
- This is the programs i made in functional programming course
+ These are the programs i made in functional programming course